yanlynnnnn/tp/docs/UserGuide.md

 #### 4.1.5.
 Find a service by keyword: `findsvc`

-You can use this command to find specific services which matches the description you provide.
+You can use this command to find specific services which matches either the title or service code that you provide.

 Format: `findsvc [t/TITLE]* [s/SERVICE_CODE]*`